Flynn Downes: West Ham United

+Southampton

+On 21 August 2023, Downes joined Southampton on a season-long loan.
+Downes made his debut for the club on 26 August 2023 in a 2–1 victory against Queens Park Rangers, coming on as a substitute for Jack Stephens in the 25th minute.
+On 20 January 2024, he scored his first goal for Southampton in a 3–1 away victory against Swansea City.
+At the end of the season Downes' performances for Southampton were praised by United Kingdom Prime Minister, Rishi Sunak, himself a Southampton supporter.
+Downes ended the season having made 37 appearances in all competitions.
+He scored two goals and made three assists and on 26 May was a member of the team which won promotion back to the Premier League having beaten Leeds United 1–0 in the Championship play-off final at Wembley.

+On 16 July 2024, Downes joined Southampton permanently on a four-year contract for a fee undisclosed by the clubs but reported to be an initial fee of £15 million.
+He scored his first Premier League goal on 29 November 2024, the equaliser in a 1–1 draw at Brighton.

 International career

 Downes was called up to the England under-19 team on 24 August 2017 for two friendly matches against Poland and Germany.
 He made his debut on 5 September against the latter, starting in a 3–1 defeat, in which he was substituted in the 60th minute.
 He was capped five times by England at under-19 level.
 Downes was named on standby for the England under-20 team on 9 November 2018 for a match against Germany.
 He was called into the squad three days later and earned his first cap as an 89th-minute substitute in a 2–0 victory the following week.

 Personal life

-Downes supports West Ham United.
 He attended Brentwood School, Essex following in the footsteps of former Hammers midfielder Frank Lampard.
+Downes supports West Ham United, his family and friends all supporting the club.